getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 In terms of which technology to use:

-- Fleet has a strong community following, but it seems limited in its capabilities with regard to advance scheduling and health metrics.
+- fleet has a strong community following, but it seems limited in its capabilities with regard to advance scheduling and health metrics.
 It’s also early in fleet's development.

-- Mesos is the front-runner with some heavy names utilizing it today in their infrastructure.
-Also, Mesosphere, the company that is commercializing Mesos and is a separate entity from Apache (the developer of Mesos) has currently started work on a Mesos framework to support Kubernetes [(4)](#resources) and has gotten a good amount of traction.
+- Mesos is the front-runner, utilized in the infrastructure of several large companies.
+  Also, Mesosphere has started work on a Mesos framework to support Kubernetes [(4)](#resources) and seems to be making good progress.

 **Current Recommendation:** Mesos